 It became a matter of principle.

 I wanted this sport that I love so much to be fair.
+I wanted my story to prove that doing the “right” thing is best.

 I wanted the World Championship to include the world's best.
 No disqualifications over a technicality.